auth0/docs/articles/api-auth/tutorials/password-grant.md

 <%= include('../_includes/_ropg-warning') %>

-In this tutorial, we will go through the steps required to implement the Resource Owner Password Grant.
+In this tutorial, we will go through the steps required to implement the Resource Owner Password Grant flow.

 ## Before you start